We have collected some of the most frequently asked questions and formulated our answers. If you still have questions, please write to us.

 There is a great willingness to help among the population, so there are certainly offers in your area.
 You can find information about this in the daily press, on the websites of your local community or church congregations.

-Needy refugees from Ukraine may be entitled to social assistance, but this must first be applied for (see information on the procedure with sample applications under the question “How long can people from Ukraine officially stay in Germany without a residence permit or other official papers?
+Needy refugees from Ukraine may be entitled to social assistance.
+This must be applied for in advance (see notes on the procedure with sample applications under the question “How long can people from Ukraine officially stay in Germany without a residence permit or other official papers?
 How can they register as war refugees?”).
-If you agree on a subletting contract, this may also cover incidental costs.
-Private hosts of refugees do not receive any financial support so far.
+Registration enables the refugees to claim state support, such as social benefits, if applicable.
+Registration may also affect where they can live.
+Further information on entry, residence, and return can be found here.
+If you agree to a subletting contract, this may also cover incidental costs.
+So far, private hosts of refugees do not receive any financial support.

 No, you do not have to.
 But you can help: Please inform your guests about the Corona rules for public transport.

 Special status Berlin: In Berlin, public transport is free of charge for refugees from Ukraine: https://www.vbb.de/presse/freie-fahrt-im-vbb-fuer-gefluechtete-aus-der-ukraine/.

 The arrival is very individual.
 Please discuss where and when exactly your guests will arrive with them when you first contact them.

 At ipso-care, refugees can get help from experienced psychologists online, anonymously and free of charge.
 The staff there also speak Ukrainian and Russian.
 The service is free of charge.